MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 As you can imagine, there's quite *a lot* going on under the hood when you interact with ChatGPT.
 The model has to process your input, generate a response, and then provide that response to you in a way that is fast, referencing your input correctly, while being accurate and engaging.
 This is a very complex process that involves a lot of different components, including the model itself, the inference engine, the response generation, and the response delivery.
 We talked about this in a little more detail already in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called the initial step that treats text to be input into such a model: **Tokenization**.

 When you provide a prompt for ChatGPT to respond to, a **tokenizer** first maps the text prompt to a sequence of numeric tokens, each uniquely representing a particular chunk of your provided text.
-Your provided sequence of words/letters/sentences is transformed into a sequence of tokens, with each token having been assigned unique integer ID.
+Your provided sequence of words/letters/sentences is transformed into a sequence of tokens, with each token having been assigned a unique integer ID.
 We can map to and (critically) from this token space to the textual space, back and forth.
 For now, we need the token sequence though.

 <center>
     <img src="./img/Haiku_Prompt_Tokenization.png" style="width: 600px; height: auto;" />